Ontario Grape Growers Seek Market Share

 She points out that Ontario wines have significant economic spin-offs, more so than international juice that is simply imported into the province.
 Frank, Rimerman + Co. pegged the economic impact of Ontario wine at $3.3 billion.
 Wages account for $593.5 million of the impact, and support 14,374 full-time equivalent positions.

-presented in September 2012 by Simon Fraser University professor Andy Hira and graduate student Matt Pelling suggested that industry won’t solve the problem by itself.
+A report presented in September 2012 by Simon Fraser University professor Andy Hira and graduate student Matt Pelling suggested that industry won’t solve the problem by itself.

 “Where the government has taken an active role, the industry has really benefitted—whether under the Ontario VQA or the current policy framework,” Pelling said while presenting the report’s findings.